mcscwizzy/pywinterminal/README.md

 1. Credential manager
 2. Logging command history to file
 3. Removing the Ansible type output and make it more Powershell like.
+4. Parameter names for main.py with help file
+5. Uploading to Pypi
+6. Intelliegence to be directory aware of when you send commands so when you `cd` to a directory and you send another command it will tack on that directory structure for you just like you were at the terminal of the machine itself.